 Women played football in Britain from at least 1881, and there are reports of women playing ‘carnival’ games in New Zealand as early as 1915.
 As with many female sports, however, its participants struggled to gain recognition, media coverage or equal access to facilities.
-While still overshadowed by the men’s game, New Zealand women’s football has made enormous strides in recent decades.
+New Zealand women’s football has made enormous strides in recent decades.

 In 1921 Christchurch doctor Maud Frere considered ‘the fact of women taking up football one of the most hopeful signs of the times.’
 She ‘knew of no game more calculated to restore the wasted vital muscles … provided, of course, the player is properly garbed’ – meaning ‘no constricting bands around the waist, as in the ordinary skirt bands’ and ‘no pressure on the soft abdominal muscles, as is always induced by a corset busk’.1

 Club and provincial competition

 Organised football for women emerged after the First World War, with clubs formed in Auckland, Wellington and Christchurch in 1921.
 In the capital the Aotea Ladies’ Club reportedly made good progress in its first season, despite being banned from using city council grounds.
 The following year the club travelled to Masterton and beat a local side 3-0.

 Auckland’s Birkenhead and Classic clubs competed in 1921 and the first interprovincial match was played in Christchurch in September that year, Canterbury beating Wellington 1–0.

 In December 1921 the English Football Association banned women’s football on grounds used by its member clubs.
 The adoption of a similar policy in New Zealand saw the sport struggle to maintain its early momentum, and it largely faded into obscurity over the next half-century.